-A. Papers should not be served in a manner designed to take advantage of an opponent's known absence from the office.

-B. Papers should not be served at a time or in a manner designed to inconvenience an adversary.

-C. Unless specifically authorized by law or rule, a lawyer should not submit papers to the court without serving copies of all such papers upon opposing counsel in such a manner that opposing counsel will receive them before or contemporaneously with the submission to the court.

-VI.
-A lawyer should not use any aspect of the litigation process, including discovery and motion practice, as a means of harassment or for the purpose of unnecessarily prolonging litigation or increasing litigation expenses.

-A. A lawyer should avoid discovery that is not necessary to obtain facts or perpetuate testimony or that is designed to place an undue burden or expense on a party.

-B. A lawyer should respond to discovery requests reasonably and not strain to interpret the request so as to avoid disclosure of relevant and non-privileged information.

-VII.
-In depositions and other proceedings, and in negotiations, lawyers should conduct themselves with dignity and refrain from engaging in acts of rudeness and disrespect.

-A. Lawyers should not engage in any conduct during a deposition that would not be appropriate in the presence of a judge.

-B. Lawyers should advise their clients and witnesses of the proper conduct expected of them in court, at depositions and at conferences, and, to the best of their ability, prevent clients and witnesses from causing disorder or disruption.

-C. A lawyer should not obstruct questioning during a deposition or object to deposition questions unless necessary.

-D. Lawyers should ask only those questions they reasonably believe are necessary for the prosecution or defense of an action.
-Lawyers should refrain from asking repetitive or argumentative questions and from making self-serving statements.

-VIII.
+- A. Papers should not be served in a manner designed to take advantage of an opponent's known absence from the office. - B. Papers should not be served at a time or in a manner designed to inconvenience an adversary. - C. Unless specifically authorized by law or rule, a lawyer should not submit papers to the court without serving copies of all such papers upon opposing counsel in such a manner that opposing counsel will receive them before or contemporaneously with the submission to the court. - VI.
+A lawyer should not use any aspect of the litigation process, including discovery and motion practice, as a means of harassment or for the purpose of unnecessarily prolonging litigation or increasing litigation expenses. - A. A lawyer should avoid discovery that is not necessary to obtain facts or perpetuate testimony or that is designed to place an undue burden or expense on a party. - B. A lawyer should respond to discovery requests reasonably and not strain to interpret the request so as to avoid disclosure of relevant and non-privileged information. - VII.
+In depositions and other proceedings, and in negotiations, lawyers should conduct themselves with dignity and refrain from engaging in acts of rudeness and disrespect. - A. Lawyers should not engage in any conduct during a deposition that would not be appropriate in the presence of a judge. - B. Lawyers should advise their clients and witnesses of the proper conduct expected of them in court, depositions and conferences, and make reasonable efforts to prevent clients and witnesses from causing disorder or disruption. - C. A lawyer should not obstruct questioning during a deposition or object to deposition questions unless necessary. - D. Lawyers should ask only those questions they reasonably believe are necessary for the prosecution or defense of an action.
+Lawyers should refrain from asking repetitive or argumentative questions and from making self-serving statements. - VIII.
 A lawyer should adhere to all express promises and agreements with other counsel, whether oral or in writing, and to agreements implied by the circumstances or by local customs.

 IX.
-Lawyers should not mislead other persons involved in the litigation process.
+Lawyers should not mislead.